flanksource/docs/canary-checker/docs/scripting/cel.md

 ### .JSONArray

-The `JSONArray` method converts a JSON formatted string into an array.
-It is particularly useful for handling JSON arrays.
+`JSONArray` parses a string into an array

-Syntax:

-    jsonArrayString.JSONArray()

-Where:

-- `jsonArrayString` is the JSON formatted string representing an array.

-Examples:

 ```javascript
 '[{"name": "Alice"}, {"name": "Bob"}]'.JSONArray();